akshitagit/open-source-DSA-code/README.md

   3) Make your changes

+  4) Commit the changes

-  4) Push it back to your repo
+  5) Push it back to your repo

-  5) Click the Compare & pull request button
+  6) Click the Compare & pull request button

-  6) Click Create pull request to open a new pull request
+  7) Click Create pull request to open a new pull request

-If the reviewers ask for changes, repeat steps 5 and 6 to add more commits to your pull request.
+If the reviewers ask for changes, repeat steps 6 and 7 to add more commits to your pull request.

 ### Happy coding!